-The GAO report accurately states that its officers were denied access to documents be stated in the report with equal vigor that congressional staffers directly engaged in the NUMEC case did subsequently review relevant CIA files and others, including GAO, were verbally briefed on CIA's knowledge of pertinent events.
+The GAO report accurately states that its officers were denied be stated in the report with equal vigor that congressional staffers directly engaged in the NLMEC case did subsequently review relevant CIA files and others, including GAO, were verbally briefed on CIA's knowledge of per

 The GAO report makes a number of recommendations.
-We cannot fore-see how these will be acted on by those who have the responsibility to consider these key points.
+We cannot foresee how these will be acted on by those who have the responsibility to consider these key points.
 CIA remains fully aware, however, of the need to cooperate with those in the United States who have the legal mandate to investigate nuclear material unaccounted for.
 We will fulfill this responsibility while simultaneously meeting our obligations to protect sources and methods.